KangaRoo1372/lierolibre/converter/README.md

 There are two ways to run your CFG file with lierolibre:

 - replace the 'user\lierocfg.txt' file with your converted file (remember to make a back-up copy of the original file)
-- put the converted file into a new separate folder with all other necessary data files (i.e. Liero.chr, Liero.dat, Liero.snd and Names.dat) and run it using lierolibre-cmd.bat file with a command line _lierolibre.exe -f path\to\yourmod.txt_.
+- put the converted file into a new separate folder with all other necessary data files (i.e. Liero.chr, Liero.dat, Liero.snd and Names.dat) and run it using lierolibre-cmd.bat file with a command _lierolibre.exe -f path\to\yourmod.txt_.

 The "LieroM8 plugin" option must be marked only if the .lwp file is compatible with [LieroM8](https://liero.nl/download/286/lm8v192.zip), because such plugins have got different object / special object order values (starting from 0, not 1).
 Fortunately, most original LWP files were created using [LieroKit](https://liero.nl/download/295/lierokit16b2.zip) so in 99% cases you don't need to use this option.